RiWieland/UNET-Image-Segmentation-Satellite-Pictures/README.md

 ![Example2](Example_Plots/u-net-architecture.jpg)

 (Unet picture from the original paper.
-Unet in the present paper differs)
+Unet in the present projects differs)

 ## Get Started: